🫒" />

 Directions

 2. Carve the core from the bottom of the cabbage.
 Place whole cabbage in boiling water.
 Boil a few minutes until outer leaves soften.
-Use a fork to loosen and remove each leaf as it softens.
+Use tongs to loosen and remove each leaf as it softens.
 Stack to cool.
+Retain cabbage water to add to the stacked cabbage rolls along with the lamb or pork stock to cook the cabbage rolls.

-3. Cut away the thick center stem from each leaf, slicing down the middle.
+3. Cut away the thick center cabbage ribs from each leaf, slicing down the middle.

 4. Place about 1 tablespoon of stuffing across the base of each leaf piece.
 Roll into a firm cigar shape, tucking in the sides.

-5. Line the bottom of a heavy pot with lamb bones or pork ribs.
+5. Line the bottom of a heavy pot with cabbage ribs and lamb bones or pork ribs.
 Arrange rolls in tight rows, alternating direction per layer.
-Sprinkle each layer with salt, pepper, and crushed dried mint.
+Sprinkle each layer lightly with salt, black pepper, and crushed mint.

-6. Tuck halved garlic cloves between rolls.
-Place a heavy plate on top to keep rolls from opening.
+6. Lightly sprinkle garlic granules or tuck halved garlic cloves between rolls.
+Place a heavy inverted plate on top of rolls to keep them from opening as they cook.

-7. Add 2 cups water or stock — enough to reach the top of the rolls.
+7. Add enough meat stock and cabbage roll water to reach 1 to 1½ inches above the top of the rolls.
 Bring to a rolling boil, then lower to medium-low.
 Cover and cook 45 minutes.

 9. Serve warm with pita bread.